dtu-qmcm/cmfapoc/paper/main.md

 Isotopologues are forms of a compound that differ in atomic mass.
 For example, the isotopomers [1-13C] glucose and [2-13C] glucose each have five 12C atoms and one 13C atom and therefore belong to the same isotopologue $M_1$ with atomic mass 181.15 g/mol.
 Isotopologues are important because measurements can often distinguish between isotopologues, but not between isotopomers with the same atomic mass.

-## Metabolic Flux Analysis
+## Isotope labelling based Metabolic Flux Analysis

-In more detail, 13C MFA considers a known metabolic network consisting of $M$ compounds and $N$ reactions with stoichiometric coefficients $S\in\mathbb{R}^{M\times N}$ representing the amount of each compound consumed and produced by each reaction, plus an atom transition map for each reaction.
+In more detail, MFA considers a known metabolic network consisting of $M$ compounds and $N$ reactions with stoichiometric coefficients $S\in\mathbb{R}^{M\times N}$ representing the amount of each compound consumed and produced by each reaction, plus an atom transition map for each reaction.
 The atom transition map for a reaction specifies in what order the potentially-labelled atoms occur in each of the reaction's substrates and products.

-The remaining input for 13C MFA is as follows:
+The remaining input for MFA is as follows:

 - Known isotope proportions for some compounds, typically the feed.